 When it comes to your home, there’s a lot you can do to prepare for the worst.
 But… nothing prepares you for the shock you’ll feel when the worst actually happens.

 Depending on the damage, a home insurance claim can be an emotional process.
-Understanding your insurance policy will help you know what to do next and (hopefully) squash some stress.
+Understanding your insurance policy and how to file a home insurance claim will help you know what to do next and (hopefully) squash some stress.

 Once you have a handle on what’s covered and what’s not, take an inventory of your possessions.
 Going room-to-room and taking pictures or videos of what’s inside will help your insurance adjuster know what needs replacing.
 To go above and beyond, you may even want a spreadsheet filled with information about your possessions: a description, when you purchased, where you purchased and the original value.
 If you can back up their value with receipts, it’s even better.
 Keep this information filed away in a fireproof, waterproof safe.
 Or, keep electronic copies somewhere you could always access them.

-Then, if something happens to your home, here’s what you should do (and what you should expect):
+Then, if something happens to your home, here’s how to file a home insurance claim (and what you can expect):